philoubet/lca-inter-flows/README.md

 # lca-inter-flows
 # Intermediate Flows Analysis

-A Python toolkit and Jupyter notebook for analyzing intermediate and elementary flows in life cycle assessment (LCA) projects, including supply‐risk calculation and resource category breakdowns.
+A Python toolkit and Jupyter notebook for analyzing intermediate and elementary flows of extractive resource use in life cycle assessment (LCA) projects, including supply‐risk calculation and resource category breakdowns.

 ## Key Components